jupyter-book/mystmd/packages/myst-cli/docs/reference.md

 myst build --force --pdf
 ```

-You may specifiy `--site` if you only wish to build the site content.
+You may specify `--site` if you only wish to build the site content.
 The first time you build the site, this command will also download the site template to a local build directory:

 ```
 myst build --site